 4 Hurricane Preparedness Tips for Your Stormwater Pond

 Fish kills can also be caused by stratification.
 This means the water is separated by distinct layers of temperatures and dissolved oxygen (DO) levels.
 The merging of these layers during hazardous storms can cause a fish kill – sometimes within a few hours or days.
-If it does occur during the storm, once it’s safe to do so it is important to remove as much of the dead fish as possible to prevent poor odors, decay and the nutrient pollution that fuels nuisance plant and algae growth.
-But if a fish kill has not yet occurred, it may be possible to reverse some of the negative impacts of the storm.
-Introducing a fountain or a submersed aeration system can help rebalance to the water column by gradually circulating and increasing DO.
-Better yet, a nanobubble treatment can be implemented to rapidly restore DO in the specific water layers that need it without creating thermal stratification.
+If it does occur during the storm, once it’s safe to do so it is important to remove as much of the dead fish as possible to prevent poor odors, decay, and the subsequent nutrient pollution that fuels nuisance plant and algae growth.
+But, if a fish kill has not yet occurred, it may be possible to reverse some of the negative impacts of the storm.
+Introducing a fountain or a submersed aeration system can help rebalance the water column by gradually circulating and increasing DO.
+Better yet, Oxygen Saturation Technology can be utilized to rapidly restore DO in the specific water layers that need it without creating thermal stratification.

-4. Meet with a ProfessionalOne of the best proactive strategies is a professional stormwater inspection.
-During these inspections, aquatic management professionals can identify shoreline erosion, clogging and damage to concrete inlets and outlets, problematic invasive species infestations and any other failings within the infrastructure that may lead to complications during high-water events.
+One of the best proactive strategies is a professional stormwater inspection.
+During these inspections, aquatic management professionals can identify shoreline erosion, clogging or damage to concrete inlets and outlets, problematic invasive species infestations, and any other problems within the infrastructure that may lead to complications during high-water events.
 Sometimes this inspection can lead to recommendations such as flushing storm drains, repairing cracking hardscape, or clearing vegetation within the wetlands behind outflow structures to facilitate the flow of water from a pond.